Visceral Manipulation (organ-specific fascial mobilisation)

-Visceral manipulation (VM) was developed by French osteopath Jean-Pierre Barral to address bio-mechanical problems in and around the body’s internal organs (viscera).
-VM uses highly refined palpation skills to assess any abnormality in the visceral system which may negatively affect the organs, and consequently the body systems with which they are associated.
-Gentle myofascial techniques are used to help the body release adhesions and correct unhealthy compensations in the viscera.
-VM employs specifically placed manual forces that work to encourage the normal motion, tone and function of the organs.
+Visceral manipulation (i.e. Liquid Osteopathy), was developed by French Osteopath & Physiotherapist Jean-Pierre Barral.
+VM address bio-mechanical problems in and around the body’s internal organs (viscera) and their supportive tissues.
+VM uses refined palpation & detailed anatomical knowledge to assess any abnormality in the visceral system which may negatively affect the body organs (e.g. uterus), and consequently the body systems with which they are associated (eg. reproductive).
+Indirect myofascial techniques, and direct tissue stretches, are used to help release pathological tension, adhesion’s and unhealthy compensations in the viscera.
+The specialist techniques taught in VM work to encourage the normal motion, tone and function of the organs, helping to reduce associated pain/health problems, and improve function.